 English as an Additional Language

 At Charter, we believe in teacher-led lessons.
-Our routines are consistently applied and create an atmosphere in which pupils are able to listen in a calm and very focussed environment, free from disruption.
+Our routines are consistently applied and create an atmosphere in which pupils are able to listen in a calm and very focused environment, free from disruption.
 In this way, pupils are able to hear standard English, carefully and clearly expressed throughout the school day.

-- E: we use a great deal of choral response and individual “call and response” activities at Charter.
-This echo approach ensures improved confidence, pronunciation and retention.
+We also use a great deal of choral response and individual “call and response” activities at Charter.
+This “echo” approach ensures improved confidence, pronunciation and retention.
 Teachers adopt a “no hiding place” approach to questioning and deliberately ask a range of pupils to contribute.

 Specialist provisions such as visual aids and bilingual dictionaries supplement our classroom teaching methods.
 We have recently started to offer laptops to those pupils most in need, to be used both in lessons and from home.
 In addition, the school has subscribed to online platforms specifically developed to support those with English as an Additional Language.
 The access to laptops and platforms tailored to EAL has been particularly valuable to boost English literacy and pupils’ confidence, and consequently maximise their chances of swift integration in lessons.